Diagnostic and Statistical Manual of Mental Disorders: Seventh printing of the DSM-II (1974)

 As described by Ronald Bayer, a psychiatrist and gay rights activist, specific protests by gay rights activists against the APA began in 1970, when the organization held its convention in San Francisco.
 The activists disrupted the conference by interrupting speakers and shouting down and ridiculing psychiatrists who viewed homosexuality as a mental disorder.
 In 1971, gay rights activist Frank Kameny worked with the Gay Liberation Front collective to demonstrate at the APA's convention.
 At the 1971 conference, Kameny grabbed the microphone and yelled: "Psychiatry is the enemy incarnate.
 Psychiatry has waged a relentless war of extermination against us.
 You may take this as a declaration of war against you."

 This gay activism occurred in the context of a broader anti-psychiatry movement that had come to the fore in the 1960s and was challenging the legitimacy of psychiatric diagnosis.
 Anti-psychiatry activists protested at the same APA conventions, with some shared slogans and intellectual foundations as gay activists.

 Taking into account data from researchers such as Alfred Kinsey and Evelyn Hooker, the seventh printing of the DSM-II, in 1974, no longer listed homosexuality as a category of disorder.
 After a vote by the APA trustees in 1973, and confirmed by the wider APA membership in 1974, the diagnosis was replaced with the category of "sexual orientation disturbance".

 DSM-III (1980)

-In 1974, the decision to create a new revision of the DSM was made, and Robert Spitzer was selected as chairman of the task force.
+The emergence of DSM-III represented a "quantum leap" in terms of the scale and reach of the manual.
+In 1974, the decision to revise the DSM was made, and psychiatrist Robert Spitzer was selected as chair of the task force.
 The initial impetus was to make the DSM nomenclature consistent with that of the International Classification of Diseases (ICD).
 The revision took on a far wider mandate under the influence and control of Spitzer and his chosen committee members.
 One added goal was to improve the uniformity and validity of psychiatric diagnosis in the wake of a number of critiques, including the famous Rosenhan experiment.
 There was also felt a need to standardize diagnostic practices within the United States and with other countries, after research showed that psychiatric diagnoses differed between Europe and the United States.
 The establishment of consistent criteria was an attempt to facilitate the pharmaceutical regulatory process.